Engee documentation

 Details

-Whether leakage through the annular gap between actuator chamber and piston is taken into account under reference ambient conditions.
+Are leaks through the annular gap between the drive chamber and the piston taken into account under reference environmental conditions?
 The flow through the gap is laminar.
-For more information, see block Laminar Leakage (IL).
+For more information, see the section Laminar Leakage (IL).

 Default value